 Tuition Fees for Bachelor’s degrees

-Range of Tuition: 550 – 30,000 CAD/year.
+Tuition cost can range between 550 – 30,000 CAD/year.
 Bachelors in Medicine, Engineering, and Social Science are among the most expensive study programs.

 Tuition costs for popular programs;